on Wednesday, October 18, 2017

-It is normal for them to be active at night.
-If you find this annoying, rather than punish your cat for following her natural activity schedule, train her to shift her active phase to earlier in the evening/later in the morning.
+Cats are crepuscular, which means they are most active at dawn and dusk.
+If you find this annoying, rather than punishing your cat for following her natural activity schedule, train her to shift her active phase to earlier in the evening/later in the morning.
 You might find it easier to provide kitty with quieter nighttime activities that are less intrusive on your sleep; and don't let kitty use your bed/bedroom as the playing field.

 Who's Training Who?

 The first rule is not to make matters worse.
 One reason your cat is acting this way is because he is getting something out of it.
 For example, some owners actually get up and play with their cat, thinking he is lonely.
 Others feed the cat and then wonder why kitty wakes them up in the middle of the night.
 This is basically training and rewarding the cat to practice this behavior.
 Certainly you should be sensitive to your cat's needs and feelings, but if he is lonely or hungry, play with or feed him earlier in the evening.

 Day or Night Shift

-Nighttime activities are the norm for nocturnal animals such as cats.
+Nighttime activities are the norm for animals such as cats.
 Given the choice, a cat would sleep all day long and then about eight or nine in the evening, she would get up, stretch, scratch and go about the business of being a cat.
-Cats are most active from middle/late evening to the early hours of the morning.
-The only thing wrong is the cat's activity schedule is 180 degrees out of phase with yours.
+Cats are most active at dawn and dusk.
+The only thing wrong is the cat's activity schedule is out of phase with yours.
 All that needs to be done is to change your cat's working schedule from night-shift to day-shift.
 This is much easier than it sounds.